raianah/DiscordUtils/README.md

+# Forked for Disnake Compatibility
+This fork is currently in development for compatibility purposes.
+I will also rename some of the few things for better reading.

 # Future
 For around 6-7 months I've not been working on DiscordUtils due to a few simple reasons i stated earlier, but since danny decided to resume the development of discord.py I will most likely come back to this and rewrite everything from start as soon as my personal life gets sorted out.
 Thanks for reading, have a nice day.